The equivariant Minkowski problem in Minkowski space: Introduction

 Under this correspondence, in the Fuchsian case the covolume can be written as the functional introduced by I.~Bakelman for the Monge--Amp\`ere equation, see Remark~\ref{rem: bakelman}.

-Using again classical result of Monge--Amp\`ere measure theory, we can get a ``regular'' version of Theorem~\ref{thm:main1}.
+Using again classical result of Monge--Amp\`ere theory, we can get a ``regular'' version of Theorem~\ref{thm:main1}.
 There are two main points that will allow to use those regularity results.
-The first one is a result contained in \cite{li95} which will imply that convex functions $h$ on $B$ corresponding to $\tau$-convex sets have a continuous extension $g$ on the boundary of the ball.
-The continuity of this extension is not obvious at all, at a first sight.
+The first one is a result contained in \cite{li95} which will imply that convex functions $h$ on $\ball$ corresponding to $\tau$-convex sets have a continuous extension $g$ on the boundary of the ball.
 It turns out that the convex envelope of $g$ corresponds to the maximal $\tau$-convex set $\Omega_\tau$.
 So $g$ only depends on $\tau$.

-The second ingredient we need is a positive interior upper bound of the difference between the convex envelope of $g$ in $B$ and the support function $h$ of a $\tau$-convex set with positive area measure.
+The second ingredient is a positive interior upper bound of the difference between the convex envelope of $g$ in $\ball$ and the support function $h$ of a $\tau$-convex set with positive area measure.
 The example in Section~\ref{sub: pogo} shows that some assumption must be added to get this bound.
 In particular we find a bound if the prescribed measure has sufficiently large total mass.
 This assumption can be weakened if the dual stratification of the initial singularity of $\Omega_\tau$ contains only strata of dimension $\geq d/2$.
-In this cas $\Omega_{\tau}$ is called \emph{simple}.
-This condition comes out as we notice here that the strata of the dual stratification pointed out in \cite{Bon05} corresponds to the maximal regions of $B$ where the convex envelope of $g$ is affine.
-This is stated in details in Corollary~\ref{cor: MA regularite}.
+In this case $\Omega_{\tau}$ is called \emph{simple}.
+This condition comes out as we notice here that the strata of the dual stratification pointed out in \cite{Bon05} correspond to the maximal regions of $\ball$ where the convex envelope of $g$ is affine.
+Assuming that those regions have dimension $\geq d/2$ a multi-dimensional version of the Alexander Heinz Theorem ensures that $h$ is strictly convex, providing the bound we need.
+This is stated in details in Theorem~\ref{thm: alex heinz} and Corollary~\ref{cor: MA regularite}.
 See also Theorem~\ref{thm:reg equi}.